 Window air conditioners are an economical way to cool your room

 Casement window air conditioners are a special case.
 For windows that slide to the side or are hinged, there are two options for window air conditioners.
 The first is to buy a regular window-mount unit and custom fit a piece of wood or Plexiglas to cover the opening above the air conditioner.
 The second is to get a casement air conditioner.
 These are tall and skinny, and often include curtains that extend above the unit to seal the opening.
 Casement air conditioners tend to be more expensive than traditional window air conditioners with the same cooling capacity, but sometimes fit better in the window.
-These units also aren't as common as traditional air conditioners -- none of the expert tests include casement air conditioners in their comparisons, and few models have a significant number of owner reviews to accurately gauge performance.
+These units also aren't as common as traditional air conditioners -- none of the expert tests we consulted include casement air conditioners in their comparisons, and few models have a significant number of owner reviews to accurately gauge performance.

 If window mounting an air conditioner isn't convenient or aesthetically desirable, you can choose to mount a room air conditioner through a wall.
 Some window air conditioners with slide-in chassis can be mounted this way, and some room air conditioner models are designed exclusively for in-wall mounting.

 There are some drawbacks to mounting an air conditioner through a wall.
 Through-the-wall air conditioners work the same way as window air conditioners, but their installation is both permanent and more complicated.
 Homeowners with good DIY skills might be able to handle the job on their own, but others would be best served by hiring a professional installer.